tobjaw/taskfile-parts/README.md

 ### Shell Hook Integration

-By default, when you enable `taskfile-parts`, entering your development shell will automatically display a list of available tasks.
-You can customize this behavior:
+When you enable `taskfile-parts`, a development shell is automatically created with a shell hook that displays available tasks when you enter the shell.
+This happens automatically - no manual setup required!

-#### Basic Usage
+#### Automatic Shell Hook (Default Behavior)

-Add the shell hook to your development shell:
+Simply enable the module and you get a dev shell with task listing:

 ```nix
 perSystem = { config, pkgs, ... }: {